What is LLMOps (Large Language Model Operations)?

 Tools and Platforms for LLMOps

-A host of orchestration platforms, frameworks, libraries, and observability tools are available to bolster LLMOps, simplifying the development, deployment, and maintenance of LLMs.
-These tools and platforms help data scientists and engineers manage LLMs more efficiently, enabling them to address the challenges associated with LLM deployment and ensure their optimal performance in a wide range of applications.
+A variety of orchestration platforms, frameworks, libraries, and observability tools support LLMOps by streamlining the development, deployment, and ongoing management of LLMs.
+These resources enable data scientists and engineers to effectively tackle the complexities of LLM deployment and maintain peak performance across diverse applications.

 Model Orchestration Platforms